hightechu/hightechu-ez-distancing/README.md

 ### OLED (Note: This wiring list is for the OLED.
 This will need the OLED specific code.)
 - GND → Dipswitch 2 → Ground
 - VCC → Positive (5V)
-- SCK → Digital 6
+- SCK → Analog 4
-- SDA → Digital 7
+- SDA → Analog 5

 ### LED:
 - Cathode (Long Side) → Dipswitch 3 → Ground